brandur/sorg/content/drafts/postgres-atomicity.md

 identifiers, so we always skip those and start at `3`.

-Back in `GetSnapshotData`, we get `xmin` and `xip` by iterating over all running transactions:
+Back in `GetSnapshotData`, we get `xmin` and `xip` by iterating over all running transactions (again, see [Snapshots](#snapshots) above for an explanation of what these do):

 ``` c
 /*